basaryldrm06/MeraBot/README.md

 Once you have finished editing your settings, you will be ready to run the program.

 ## Running the Bot
-If you have completed the previous steps, SageBot is now ready to run.
+If you have completed the previous steps, MeraBot is now ready to run.
 Start it by entering the following command:

  ```bash
 $python main.py